Frostplexx/SpotifyDL_GUI/README.md

 ###### Usage:
 You need to provide your own Client Secret and ID by going to https://developer.spotify.com/dashboard/applications and creating a new App.
-After that paste it into options.txt Now you can run sp_dl.bat.
+After that paste it into options.txt and run sp_dl.bat.